Trikkalangode

-Trikkalangode is a large Grama Panchayath located in Ernad (Manjeri) Taluk of Malappuram district in Kerala state with total 10415 families residing.
-The Trikkalangode Grama Panchayath has population of 52,090 of which 25,140 are males while 26,950 are females as per Population Census 2011.

-In Trikkalangode village population of children with age 0-6 is 7,266.
-Average Sex Ratio of Trikkalangode is 1046 which is lower than Kerala state average of 1084.
-Child Sex Ratio for the Trikkalangode as per census is 927, lower than Kerala average of 964.
+Trikkalangode is a major Grama Panchayath in Kerala's Ernad (Manjeri) Taluk, Malappuram district, having a population of 3,071 households.
+According to the 2011 lndian Census, the Trikkalangode Grama Panchayath has a population of 15,112, with 7,385 males and 7,727 females.
+The population of Trikkalangode village with children aged 0 to 6 is 2,047.
+The average sex ratio of Trikkalangode is 1046, which is lower than the Kerala state average of 1084.
+According to census data, the child sex ratio in Trikkalangode is 927, which is lower than the Kerala average of 964.

-Trikkalangode has higher literacy rate compared to Kerala.
-In 2011, literacy rate of Trikkalangode was 94.58% compared to 94.00% of Kerala.
-In Trikkalangode Male literacy stands at 96.57% while female literacy rate was 92.72%.
+Trikkalangode has a higher literacy rate than Kerala. across 2011, Trikkalangode's literacy rate was 94.58%, compared to 94.00% across Kerala.
+In Trikkalangode, male literacy is 96.57%, while female literacy is 92.72%.

-As per constitution of India and Panchyati Raaj Act, Trikkalangode is administrated by Sarpanch (Head of Village) who is elected representative of village.
+According to the Constitution of India and the Panchyati Raj Act, Trikkalangode is governed by a Sarpanch (Village Head), who serves as the elected representative of the village.